-Do you have one or a a few income properties and not happy with your property manager or are thinking about hiring a property manager?
+Do you have one or a a few income properties and not happy with your property manager or are thinking about hiring a property management company in London Ontario?

 We are not property managers nor ever intend to be one so the points below are are for you to consider in an unbiased format.
 We do help our clients find tenants, screen and prepare a lease and even offer names of trusted trades people but the day to day, month to month management, we do not touch!

 This is probably the most important clause you can have in a management agreement.
 In it the management company promises to do its best when managing your property.
 It is a legal term, which, among other things is defined as "that amount of diligence which a reasonable and prudent person would exercise under the circumstances."

 The professional property manager has an extra duty of diligence, since it has implied, by taking on a management contract, that it is expert in rental property management.